stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 [Flatpak](https://flatpak.org) is the new standard for desktop software packages.
 The Fedora project still provides RPM packages for many desktop applications, but Flatpak already offers newer versions of products, as well as software that is not available from Fedora RPM repositories, such as Slack.

 ## Setting Up for Development

-Every developer needs a text editor and a version control system.
-Fedora Workstation includes the [Git version control system](http://www.git-scm.com/), but you will want to install the text editor or IDE of your choice.

 ### Text Editors